 There has been ongoing speculation in Japan about the aftermath of Google’s mobile-friendly algorithm which rolled out on April 21st.
 The mobile-friendly update is staggering not only because both desktop and mobile sites will be evaluated and ranked respectively, but also because the search algorithm built exclusively to filter out ‘spamdexing’ doorway pages would be incorporated into the search engine.

-After the update, SEO practitioners have reviewed the outcome and speculated the reasons behind the ranking change for some websites.
+After the update, SEO practitioners have reviewed the outcome and speculated the following 3 reasons behind the ranking change for some websites:

 Out of 33 ministry sites, only a small portion of them, 9 specifically, were made mobile-friendly.
 Most of those 9 websites have responsive design, whereas one has a separate mobile site.
 Although they are considered mobile-friendly, some links on those websites led to PDF files which mobile users may find difficult to read and one website was noted to be only partially responsive.
 Ultimately, these websites still require further improvements to enhance user experience on mobile devices.

 Overall, there has only been minor ranking fluctuations in Japan after the update, Devo Inc’s SEO Pack blog reported.
 The majority of ranking changes took place on the 22nd and 23rd of April, and largely stabilized after the 24th.

 Meanwhile, according to the DOMO Inc. report, 510 out of 1873 public listed companies have made their sites mobile-friendly, similar to the proportion of mobile-friendly ministry websites.
 We will stay updated on further speculation on why Japan’s unpreparedness for the mobile update created little impact in the aftermath of its roll-out.